sunscrapers/djoser/docs/source/migration_guide.rst

 Some View class names and URLs has been updated
 -----------------------------------------------

 Also please note that for sake of consistency all URLs now end with a trailing slash.
+The trailing slash is optional to ensure compatibility with frontend tools that strip the trailing slash (eg Google's Chrome browser and Angular framework).

 View class names: